scummvm/scummvm/doc/docportal/settings/lan.rst

 Use the LAN tab to control the web server.

-ScummVM can run a local network web server which allows browser-based file management, including uploading and downloading game files.
+ScummVM can run a local network web server for browser-based file management, including uploading and downloading game files.

 From the Launcher, select **Options**, click the **>** scroll arrow until the LAN tab is visible, and then select the **LAN** tab.